hanscappelle/CameraPreviewSample/README.md

 Features are developed on so called feature branches.

 * see if we really need a wrapping view, nested views are no good for performance anyway
-* should we work on zxing core integration on a feature branch?
 * work on extra camera parameters like focus
 * implement actual image capture and bitmap handling
-* should we add test cases?

 ### Known issues